Care coordination survey 2026

 Too often, people living with Huntington’s disease are treated by health professionals who don’t understand their condition and how to give them the right support.
 We’re determined to change this.

-We’re working with expert health professionals to develop guidelines on how to provide effectivesupport to someone living with Huntington’s disease.
+We have worked with expert health professionals to develop guidelines on how to provide effective support to someone living with Huntington’s disease.

 From July 2021 to January 2022 a co-production project approach took place with stakeholders from Surrey Heartlands Health and Care Partnership, St George’s Hospital, local health and social care professionals, Roche, Huntington's Disease Association, patients, families and carers impacted by Huntington's.